desteves/ai-chat-app/app/web/README.md

 ## Additional Notes

 - Ensure that you have the `newrelic.ini` file configured if you are using New Relic for monitoring.
-- The `templates/index.html` file contains the structure and layout for the chat interface.